 We have previously developed methods for analyzing single-cell data.
 Our methods are (1) viSNE which is a dimensionality reduction and visualization algorithm for single-cell data analysis \cite{PMID: 23685480}, (2) DREMI for quantifying signaling interactions in single-cell data \cite{PMID:25342659}, and (3) DREVI for characterizing and visualizing relationships between proteins in signaling networks \cite{PMID:25342659}.

 One of the advantages of multi-dimensional data is the ability to resolve subtle progression of cell populations within a sample.
 However, it is hard to directly consider all of the dimensions due to visual and computational problems with high dimensions.
 For the multidimensional data produced by CyTOF, programs developed for flow cytometry (FlowJo) are not adequate and more advanced software infrastructure is required.
-Therefore, we developed a dimensionality reduction method known as viSNE cite{PMID: 23685480} that preserves distances between cells in high-dimensions, and optimally in low (⅔ dimensions).
+Therefore, we developed a dimensionality reduction method known as viSNE cite{PMID: 23685480} that derives an optimal low-dimensional embedding that is able to preserve distances between cells in high-dimensions.
 This enables the efficient resolution of populations of cells and unsupervised clustering.

 We have also developed methods for characterizing signaling in populations of cells.
 A major problem in quantifying signaling relationships is highly biased sampling arising from many cells (especially immune cells) that either do not respond to stimuli or respond stochastically.
 In such cases the joint density is very peaked and any statistic that is computed from the joint density considers dense regions to be more important than sparse regions, even though dependencies and signal transfer can only be inferred when looking at the system under a whole range of conditions.
 DREVI is based on conditional density estimation between the independent and dependent variable, and reveals the functional shape of the dependency between molecules as well as the stochastic spread in the function along the full dynamic range of molecular operation.
 Along with DREVI, we developed an information theoretic dependency metric (conditional-Density Resampled Estimate of Mutual Information) for scoring the strength of relationships based on the conditional probability.
 With DREVI and DREMI, one can quantitatively determine the strength of information transfer and the functions computed by these networks.